VirmarSosa/deep-learning-challenge/README.md

 - Answer all 6 questions in the results section
 - Summarize the overall results of your model
 - Describe how you could use a different model to solve the same problem, and explain why you would use that model

+## To run the code, please follow these steps:

+- Clone the repository.
+- Open the Jupyter Notebook "Starter_Code.ipynb" and run the file.